DangLamTung/ORTrack_trt/README.md

 Here, the ORTrack tracking algorithm with onnx and TensorRT convert code is provided

-Archived ~430FPS on GTX1650 and ~100FPS on Jetson Xavier NX (distilled model)
+Archived ~430FPS on GTX1650 and ~100FPS on Jetson Xavier NX (distilled model) and ~200FPS on GTX1650 and ~80FPS on Jetson with non distilled model

+Video Demo:

 # 1. How to build and run it?